Alberyang/coordinators_2pc/README.md

 ### twopc.coordinator Structure
+Coordinator package are consisted of a coordinator server and http shopping handler.
+IOThread is one of the componences of coordinator server which is designed to handle both http service and socket communications with other participants.

+ShoppingHandler contains the http service logic for user to buy a number of items.
+It is implemented with java jetty framework handling http request, and active the distributed transaction commit algorithm.
+A 2pc algorithm would be invoked by accessing localhost:8001/shopping, while a simple showcase which didn't implement our algorithm would be preformed via localhost:8001/no_2pc.

+IOThread is a java class handling socket I/O with a new thread, which allows the coodinator to be accessed at anytime by a participant.
+All connected sockets would be recorded in the Coordinator server with the aim of furture 2pc algorithm implementation via socket message transfer.

+CoordinatorServer is the main java class of the coordinator.
+Both http service handler and 2pc sockets are taken over by coordinator server.
+Additionally, 2pc commit requests and 2pc rollback request are

 ### twopc.dao Structure

-### twopc.particitpant Structure
+### twopc.participant Structure

 ### twopc.utils Structure
 DbUtils.java and SocketUtil.java are including in twopc.utils package.

-In this package, reading data from input stream as well as write data to an output stream
+In this package, static methods of reading data from input stream as well as writing data to socket output stream are implemented in SocketUtil.java file.
+These two methods allow coordinator and participants communicate with each other through a socket connection.

+DbUtils.java is a utiliy that involves MySQL connection and disconnection methods.

 ## Maintainers